Long Beach Bar "Bug" Light

-The East End Seaport Museum and Marine Foundation stewards maritime heritage for Long Island's East End.
-Founded in 1990, the Foundation’s very successful first project was the restoration of the Long Beach Bar (Bug) Light.
-For over a century, Bug Light steered mariners to safety from its location between Orient harbor and Gardiner’s Bay, welcoming them to the protected waters of Peconic Bay.
-More important, Bug Light was a warning beacon for navigators rounding the hazardous sandbar.
-Maintained by both the Foundation and the United States Coast Guard, Bug Light has become the symbol of our efforts to preserve the East End’s heritage of the sea.
+East End Seaport Museum and Marine Foundation stewards maritime heritage for Long Island's East End.
+Founded in 1990, the Foundation’s very successful first project was the restoration of the Long Beach Bar "Bug" Light.
+For over a century, Bug Light helped mariners navigate around the hazardous sandbar located between Orient Harbor and Gardiner’s Bay, its bright beacon welcoming them to the protected waters of Peconic Bay.

 The much-photographed Victorian structure is a near replica of the original Bug Light built in 1870.
 The original structure was on screw piles, open underneath which lead to its colloquial name of “Bug Light” because at high tide it looked like a giant water bug.
 The first keepers of the light did not stay long as they reported that the winter ice against the screw piles shook the lighthouse so badly that they occasionally abandoned the structure fearing for their lives.
 A concrete foundation was added in 1926 which still forms part of the lighthouse structure.
 This foundation made possible the installation of cisterns and a central coal-fired steam heating system as well as a badly needed protected storage area.